aasifk71/aasifk71/README.md

 ---

-### 🔭 I’m currently:
+### 🔭 I’m currently working on:
-- 🌟 Enhancing my **problem-solving** on platforms like LeetCode & GFG
+- 🌟 Sharpening my **problem-solving** on platforms like **LeetCode** and **GFG**
-- 🧠 Exploring **Machine Learning**
+- 🧠 Diving deeper into **Machine Learning concepts** and real-world applications
-- 💻 Building full-stack apps with the **MERN stack**
+- 💻 Building full-stack projects using the **MERN stack** to solve real-life problems

 ---

 ### 💬 Ask me about:
+- Data Structures & Algorithms
+- Web Development (HTML, CSS, JS, Node, MongoDB, etc.)
-- DSA, Web Development, JavaScript, Python
+- Python scripting & automation

 ---

 ### ⚡ Fun fact:
-> I love building useful tools and exploring trending tech on the weekends.
+> I enjoy building web apps that are not only functional but also clean and user-focused.
+> When I’m not coding, I love exploring new tech, learning design systems, and reading dev blogs.

+---

+### 🎯 My goal:
+> To become a well-rounded software developer who can **solve real-world problems**, **collaborate effectively**, and **build products that make a difference**.

 ---